IngridChu/Akuma-ffxiv/README.md

 # AKUMA_BOT

-Helper bot for the Free Company Akuma.
+Helper bot for the Free Company Akuma in Final Fantasy XIV.

 ## Current Features:
 - name change when linked to ff lodestone